themeteorchef/exporting-data-from-your-meteor-application/exporting-data-from-your-meteor-application.md

 To make generating CSV files easier, we're going to add the [Papa Parse](http://papaparse.com/) library via the `harrison:papaparse` package.
 This will give us a one-liner for generating CSV's later (yes, that's awesome).

-Before we dig in, we need one more package from Atmosphere: `pfafman:filesaver`.
-This Meteor package will give us access to [FileSaver.js](https://github.com/eligrey/FileSaver.js) on the client so we can actually _download_ our .zip file.
-To install it, hop into your terminal and run:

 <p class="block-header">Terminal</p>

 ```.lang-bash
 meteor add pfafman:filesaver
 ```

+This Meteor package will give us access to [FileSaver.js](https://github.com/eligrey/FileSaver.js) on the client so we can actually _download_ our .zip file.

 Wonderful!
 If all went as planned, we should have our dependencies locked and loaded and we can move into getting our data exported.